 Whenever the S1SP actions this Service Request and the meter Payment Mode (with its SMETS1 meaning) is Prepayment Mode, the SMETS1 GSME associated with the target SMETS1 GPF will set the Meter Balance and Emergency Credit Balance (with their SMETS1 meanings) operational data values to zero.
 The GSME will then invoke the current Emergency Credit Limit (with its SMETS1 meaning) to remain on supply.

+Where the target SMETS1 ESME or SMETS1 GSME only supports athe RestrictionDateTime (with its DUIS meaning) later than a previously set RestrictionDateTime (with its DUIS meaning) then where such a Service Request is received the S1SP shall return a Service Response indicating failure.

+Where the target SMETS1 ESME or SMETS1 GSME only restricts data from the datetime of execution of the command on the Device then the Device will ignore any RestrictionDateTime (with its DUIS meaning) configured in the Service Request.

 Clear Event Log (SRV 3.3)

 Where the target SMETS1 ESME or SMETS1 GSME does not support the Clear Event Log command (with its SMETS1 meaning), the S1SP shall return a SMETS1 Response indicating failure and shall take no further action.